design-automation/mobius-parametric-modeller-dev-0-9/README.md

 ## Commit changes

-To commit changes to mobius-sim, mobius-sim-funcs, or mobius-inline-funcs, it is best to open the root folder in a new vscode.
+To commit changes to mobius-sim, mobius-sim-funcs, or mobius-inline-funcs, it is suggested to open the root folder in a new vscode.
 (You can open a new vscode, and drag thr root folder into it.)
 Then commit from the new vscode in the usual way.